-This point has two sides to it.
+The third power of reflecting has two sides to it.
 On the one hand, let’s talk about a situation where we discern something has gone well.
 ‘What is the point of reflecting on that?’ – you might think.
 Well, reflecting on our successes is a very important step.
 If we mentally reflect and notice – a successful narrative goes like this ____ – it cements it into our mind, we can repeat what we now have decided and noted is successful.
 Let’s say we want to stop scrolling on social media and go for a walk in the evening.
 It’s a new goal, so excitedly, the first day, we do it!
 Done!
 Well, what if we came back from that walk and took a minute to reflect – ‘how do I feel after walking?
 Was it a positive experience?
 Do I prefer it over scrolling on social media?
 Will I go to bed feeling better about my day, my self?’
 If we take the time to reflect like this, we might just make the time and do it again tomorrow.
-Something else to add here is that doing this kind of reflection, can lead us to have a deeper self-worth and self-respect.

 On the other side of this coin, reflection can help us to grow when we have fails, when things don’t go well for us.
 Imagine we decide to learn a language.
 We have put in quite a bit of effort, we have made it a habit in our life, we get books out from the library, etc. Then we meet someone who speaks that language, and we try out our first sentence.
 They don’t understand.
 Try saying it a different way.
 They don’t understand.
 And so we get out our phone translators.
-How can reflection help here?
+What is the power of reflecting here?
 Well, now we can ask ourselves some questions – ‘Am I better off changing my way of learning this language?
 Do I need to include some more experience of using what I’m learning?
 Can I try to include more pronunciation learning rather than just being able to understand written words?’
 Looking at fails as a reason to stop is only one option, another option is looking at fails to find the way to success.
 This is why we need reflection, and it shows the power of reflecting.

 HOW TO REFLECT

-Well, we have definitely seen the importance of reflection but how can we do it?
+Well, we have definitely seen the power of reflecting but how can we do it?
 One thing we can do is to make it a daily practice.
-There are a lot of people doing daily gratitude journals, so I ask, why not do a daily reflection journal?
 You can ask yourself each and every day what was good, bad, learned, appreciated, achieved, etc. By all means continue from there.
 I also do a weekly reflection, and a monthly one, because more reflection, means more awareness, which means more improvements, and achieved goals.

 “Is it worth the time to reflect?
 Well, I think I will let you reflect on the answer to that.”

 In summary, I want to give my personal experience.
-As I started on my journey, I took a lot of time to reflect, as I have moved on from that time, I have seen the need to constantly adjust, check in, reflect and change.
+As I started on my journey, I took a lot of time to reflect, but also, I have seen the need to constantly adjust, check in, reflect and change.
 Especially in 2020 right!
-The more I reflect, the more I want to reflect.
 It’s been an amazing experience for me to see just where I can make improvements.
 I feel that I have really seen a great power of reflecting.
 I sincerely hope that you get to have a good experience with reflecting too.